Soviet cruiser Vasily Chapayev: 1970s

 On entering service, Vasily Chapayev was ordered to sail on 24 December 1976 but the crew refused to comply.
 When the rebellion was assessed by the authorities, the senior officers were found culpable and removed.
-Captain 1st Rank A. A. Agadzhanov was transferred from Vladivostok to take command and the warship departed Leningrad in 1977 for the port that would be home for the rest of the ship's career.
-On 16 December 1977, the ship paid a visit to Mumbai, staying until 21 December.
+Captain 1st Rank A. A. Agadzhanov was transferred from Vladivostok to take command of the warship, which departed Leningrad in 1977 for the port that would be home for the rest of the ship's career.
+On 16 December 1977, the ship paid a visit to Bombay, staying until 21 December.
 On 31 March the following year, Vasily Chapayev was allocated to the 201st Brigade of the 10th Squadron of the Pacific Fleet based at Vladivostok.
-The vessel subsequently visited Aden in the People's Democratic Republic of Yemen, Cienfuegos and Havana in Cuba, and Luanda, Angola, to contribute to friendly relationships between the host countries and the Soviet Union.
+The vessel subsequently visited Aden in South Yemen, Cienfuegos and Havana in Cuba, and Luanda, Angola, to contribute to friendly relationships between the host countries and the Soviet Union.
 The ship arrived in Vladivostok the following year, the first major warship to join the Pacific Fleet in four years and seen by NATO as a demonstration of the increasing importance of the region to Soviet policy.